-Students who arrive without parent supervision before the door opens will be sent to Owls' Nest - Extended Day program and parents will be billed accordingly.
+Students who arrive without parent supervision before the door opens will be sent to Owl's Nest, and parents will be billed accordingly.

-AFTER SCHOOL DISMISSAL
+AFTER-SCHOOL DISMISSAL

-- Students are dismissed at their designated time unless they are participating in Beyond the Bell programming. - Please note that students will only be released to persons designated on the student emergency contact form, those authorized by a parent or guardian by phone or in person, or those with an authorized release form. - Students remaining on the school grounds after dismissal for Beyond the Bell activities must be under adult supervision. - Students who are not picked up 15 minutes after dismissal will be sent to Owls' Nest - Extended Day program and parents will be billed accordingly.
+- Students are dismissed at their designated time unless they are participating in Extended Day Programming. - Please note that students will only be released to persons designated on the student emergency contact form, those authorized by a parent or guardian by phone or in person (follow-up email is expected from parent), or those with an authorized release form. - Students remaining on the school grounds after dismissal for Extended Day Program activities must be under adult supervision. - Students who are not picked up 20 minutes after dismissal will be sent to Owl's Nest, and parents will be billed accordingly.